trackmania-rl/tmrl/readme/tuto_library.md

 _Note 2: in our dummy RC drone environment, the action buffer is not reset on calls to `reset()` and thus we don't need to do anything special about it here.
 However, in other environments, this will not always be the case.
-If you want to be extra picky, you may need to take special care for rebuilding transitions that happened after a `done` signal set to `True`.
+If you want to be extra picky, you may need to take special care for rebuilding transitions that happened after a `done` signal is set to `True`.
 This is done in the `tmrl` implementation of [MemoryDataloading for TrackMania](https://github.com/trackmania-rl/tmrl/blob/c1f740740a7d57382a451607fdc66d92ba62ea0c/tmrl/custom/custom_memories.py#L143)._

 We now have our `memory_cls` argument: